Professional Color Grading for Video

 Round-trip Editing with PowerDirector

-For an optimal video editing workflow and to cut down on your video editing time, use PowerDirector to import and edit your raw video footage, launch ColorDirector directly from PowerDirector’s interface for color grading, then send the footage back to PowerDirector for video rendering and production.
+To cut down on your video editing time, use PowerDirector to edit your raw video footage, launch ColorDirector directly from PowerDirector’s interface for color grading, then send the footage back to PowerDirector for video rendering and production.

 Automatic Scene Detection

-ColorDirector detects the individual scenes contained within a video clip, separates them into multiple clips then adds them to the storyboard panel like any other video clip.
+ColorDirector detects the individual scenes contained within footage, separates them into multiple clips then adds them to the storyboard panel like any other video file.